majikthise911/Custom_Cryptocurrency_Wallet/README.md

 ### Background

-You work at a startup that is building a new and disruptive platform called Fintech Finder.
-Fintech Finder is an application that its customers can use to find fintech professionals from among a list of candidates, hire them, and pay them.
-As Fintech Finder’s lead developer, you have been tasked with integrating the Ethereum blockchain network into the application in order to enable your customers to instantly pay the fintech professionals whom they hire with cryptocurrency.
+This repo exists to create an application that its customers can use to find fintech professionals from among a list of candidates, hire them, and pay them.
+Here we will integrate the Ethereum blockchain network into the application in order to enable customers to instantly pay the fintech professionals whom they hire with cryptocurrency.

-In this Challenge, you will complete the code that enables your customers to send cryptocurrency payments to fintech professionals.
-To develop the code and test it out, you will assume the perspective of a Fintech Finder customer who is using the application to find a fintech professional and pay them for their work.
+To develop the code and test it out, the perspective is assumed of a Fintech Finder customer who is using the application to find a fintech professional and pay them for their work.

 ### Creating

-To complete this Challenge, you will use two Python files, both of which are contained in the starter folder.

-The first file that you will use is called `fintech_finder.py`.
-It contains the code associated with the web interface of your application.
+The first file is called `fintech_finder.py`.
+It contains the code associated with the web interface of the application.
 The code included in this file is compatible with the Streamlit library.
-You will write all of your code for this Challenge in this file.

-The second file that you will use is called `crypto_wallet.py`.
-This file contains the Ethereum transaction functions that you have created throughout this module’s lessons.
-By using import statements, you will integrate the `crypto_wallet.py` Python script into the Fintech Finder interface program that is found in the `fintech_finder.py` file.
+The second file is called `crypto_wallet.py`.
+This file contains the Ethereum transaction functions.
+By using import statements, we integrate the `crypto_wallet.py` Python script into the Fintech Finder interface program that is found in the `fintech_finder.py` file.

 Integrating these two files will allow you to automate the tasks associated with generating a digital wallet, accessing Ethereum account balances, and signing and sending transactions via a personal Ethereum blockchain called Ganache.

-Specifically, you will assume the perspective of a Fintech Finder customer in order to do the following:
+Goals:

 * Generate a new Ethereum account instance by using the mnemonic seed phrase provided by Ganache.